About Breast Cancer

 No matter who you are or where you live, breast cancer may touch your life.
 The About Breast Cancer section of this website has the latest evidence-based information on breast cancer risk factors, screening, diagnosis, treatment, metastatic breast cancer, survivorship and more.

 Facts and Statistics

-Learn about breast cancer basics, including warning signs, statistics and information for women and men with breast cancer.
+Learn the basics of breast cancer, including warning signs, statistics and information for women and men with breast cancer.

-Learn about breast cancer risk factors and options for people at higher risk.
+Learn about breast cancer risk factors, genetic counseling and genetic testing, options for people at higher risk and healthy lifestyle choices.

 Screening and Early Detection

 Learn about breast cancer screening tests, when to get screened and what to do if you find a lump or change in your breast.

 Learn about breast biopsies and understanding your breast cancer diagnosis, including information on your pathology report and factors that guide treatment and affect survival.